Regulatory Standards for Water Quality

 Cary's drinking water is safe.
 The Town of Cary maintains full compliance with all established drinking water regulatory standards and has an exceptional record of compliance since the Cary/Apex Water Treatment Facility began operating in 1993.

-Unregulated synthetic or naturally-occurring chemicals that are not commonly monitored by water utilities are termed contaminants of emerging concern, or CECs.
-More than 100,000 chemicals are registered in the United States and new chemicals and microorganisms continue to be identified.
+Unregulated synthetic or naturally-occurring chemicals that are not commonly monitored by water utilities are termed "contaminants of emerging concern" (CECs).
+More than 85,000 chemicals are registered in the United States and new chemicals and microorganisms continue to be identified.
 Some of these contaminants can be detected at extremely low levels in the environment by continuously improving laboratory and analytical methods.
 The health significance of these trace contaminants is often under review and the subject of further study and research.

-An example category of a contaminant of emerging concern is perfluorinated chemicals or PFCs.
-Recent testing has detected these chemicals in Cary’s water.
-While perfluorinated chemicals have been detected, our water is below the health advisory levels for PFOS and PFOA that have been established by the EPA.
+An example category of a contaminant of emerging concern is perfluorinated chemicals (PFCs).
+While two of these chemicals, perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA), have been detected in Cary's water, the amounts are below the health advisory levels that have been established by the EPA.

 - Cary/Apex Water Treatment Facility Fact Sheet on Per and Polyfluoroalkyl Substances (PFAS)